javierllaca/hedge/README.txt

 |--borges.txt

-** Encoding **
+** Notes on encoding **

-Since the program is designed for processing Spanish data, everything must be encoded in UTF-8.
+Since HedgeDetector is designed for processing Spanish data, everything must be encoded in UTF-8.
 When compiling and running the program, add the following
 flags:

 Compilation:
 javac -encoding utf8 detector/HedgeDetector.java

-Runtime:
+Execution:
 java -Dfile.encoding=UTF-8 detector.HedgeDetector <hedgeCueFile> <inputFile>